nkaul/cldemo/README.md

 # Cumulus Linux - Demo packages

 ## Overview

 This repo contains the source for the **cldemo** packages, these can be used by sales engineers, partners and customers to demonstrate:

-* Automation tools (such as Ansible, CFEngine, Chef and Puppet),
+* Automation tools (such as Ansible, CFEngine, Chef and Puppet)
 * Configuration of routing protocols (OSPF, BGP etc)
 * Zero touch provisioning
 * Monitoring tools (Ganglia, etc)